 Our executive offices, sales showrooms and support staff are located at 512 Seventh Avenue in New York City.
 During 2010, we entered into amendments to our leases related to our space in 512 Seventh Avenue that extended the term of our leases and provided for a common expiration date of March 31, 2023 for all of our space in this building, with a five year renewal option.
-Prior to the amendments, we leased approximately 69,000 square feet in this building.
-The amendments added an aggregate of approximately 46,000 square feet of space to our leases and granted us an option to lease an additional 48,000 square feet of space in this building.
-We exercised our option to lease approximately 34,000 square feet of this additional space.
-Our rent for our space at 512 Seventh Avenue is expected to be approximately \$3.6 million in fiscal 2012, net of landlord contributions.
+We currently lease approximately 149,000 square feet of office and showroom space in this building.
+Our rent for our space at 512 Seventh Avenue is expected to be approximately \$4.4 million in fiscal 2013.
+In March 2012, we added a lease for an additional space in this building of approximately 3,500 square feet which expires in June 2017.
+The rent for this space is approximately \$128,000 for fiscal 2013.